-Want a business that has sky-high earning potential, lets you double your revenues every single year, and might even give you a glorious opportunity to hob-nob with billionaire celebrities?
+Want a business that has sky-high earning potential, lets you double your revenue every single year, and might even give you a glorious opportunity to hob-nob with billionaire celebrities?

 If so, starting your very own charter business might be just the thing for you.

-Dmitry Lyubimov the owner of Uniq LA did that, with results beyond anything he could ever have dreamed of.
+Dmitry Lyubimov, the owner of UNIQ LA, did just that, with results beyond anything he could ever have dreamed of.
 That’s particularly impressive when you consider that when Dimitry first stepped foot on American soil, he had no job, spoke no English, and didn’t have a dime to his name.

 Today, he’s living his very best life catering to an exclusive boat-loving clientele while raking in truckloads of cash in his charter business.
 Starting from a single boat, he’s expanded his fleet beyond boats to include limos, planes, helicopters, and even mansions.

 We were incredibly excited to interview Dmitry to find out how he started his wildly successful boat business empire.
 He’s got a ton of actionable advice to share.

 You’ll find out how he built his impressive client list, which of his services bring in the most revenue, how he was able to convince a city to construct a dock for him, and so much more.
 Best of all, we’ll go through every step you need to take to start your own highly lucrative charter business, including the best way to charter fishing trips.

 Let’s dive in and get started!